The College of New Jersey Logo

 In her role, Anne works with partners to develop policies and programs to assist local governments in implementing sustainable actions.
 Anne comes to Sustainable Jersey with experience in land conservation, planning, design and funding and most recently served as non-profit consultant.
 Prior to that, Anne worked on a range of planning and re-grant programs for Conservation Resources, Inc and was a conservation planner working primarily in the Delaware Bayshores and Pine Barrens for over 13 years for the New Jersey Chapter of The Nature Conservancy.
 Anne has a BS in Natural Resources from Cornell University and a Master of Landscape Architecture with a Certificate in Urban Design from the University of Washington.
 Anne is a licensed landscape architect and a member of the American Institute of Certified Planners.
 She can be reached at 609-771-2865, or by email at heaslya@tcnj.edu.

-Maureen Jones, Program Assistant
+Maureen Jones, Program Coordinator

 Maureen supports the daily operations of the Sustainable Jersey programs.
 Her responsibilities include updating content on website and social media, reviewing certification applications from municipalities and school districts, and providing administrative support for the certification programs, grants program, conferences, events and trainings.
 Maureen has a B.A. in Communications with a concentration in Public Relations from Marist College.
 She can be reached at 609-771-2938, or by email at jonesm@tcnj.edu.